 Author's archiving and Re-use guidelines

-These guidelines should be followed by authors of Contributions published in a FP subscription journal, including authors whose Contributions were published under a previous version of the author guidelines.
+Author policies describe the archiving and re-use guidelines of authors. such policies remove much of the ambiguity surrounding contributions.
+These guidelines should be followed by authors of contributions published in a FP subscription journal, including authors whose contributions were published under a previous version of the author guidelines.
 For a list of exceptions to these guidelines, please see below.

 Three versions of the Contribution are referenced in these guidelines: